Creating BHP Workflow

 No gas lift valve depth provided: If no depth is specified, the BHP workflow assumes gas is injected at the bottom of the tubing.

-Gas lift valve depth provided: If the depth of the gas lift valve is known, it should be defined in the wellbore object under Gas Lift Valve section.
+Gas lift valve depth provided: If the depth of the gas lift valve is known, it should be defined in the wellbore object under Gas Lift Equipement section.

 Gas lift reference table